|

 Check out these downloadable activity pages for Hummingbirds: Facts and Folkore from the Americas.
 Teachers, librarians, and other educators may print multiple copies for distribution as long as copyright information is kept intact.
 Enjoy!

-For more information on hummingbirds: Hummingbird Gardens (Advice on what herbs and plants will attract hummers, with links to other hummingbird resources.)
-Audubon Society (Information on attracting hummers.)
+For more information on hummingbirds: Hummingbird Migration (Citizen scientists can submit sighting of hummingbirds in their gardens, by zip code, to track the migration of hummers.)
+Hummingbird Gardens (Advice on what herbs and plants will attract hummers, with links to other hummingbird resources.)
+How to Attract Hummingbirds (The Pro Flowers floral delivery company provides information on flowers and plants that attract hummers.)
 The Hummingbird Society (This non-profit organization teaches about hummers and works to preserve species.)
-National Zoo (Check out the resources related to hummingbirds from our National Zoo--part of the Smithsonian.)
-WGBY-TV (A public television station offers lesson plans for teachers.)
 Ruby-Throated Hummingbird Mask (Click on the link to go to the Texas Dept. of Parks & Wildlife for a template to make a mask.)
 Hummingbird Cake (No, this is not made from hummingbirds!
 It's more like a carrot cake but I love the name.)
-Simple Saturday (Check out this blog for instructions to make a simple hummingbird feeder.)
 Mini-page on hummingbirds (The August 1999 issue of this newspaper feature focused on hummingbirds and includes information and activities for kids.)
+Wonderopolis has a blog entry (#556) that looks at how hummingbirds make the humming sound that they do.
+A short film allows viewers to hear the birds up-close.
+National Zoo (Check out the resources related to hummingbirds from our National Zoo--part of the Smithsonian.)
+Birding Resources

-For general information on birds, including the hummingbird, check these sources: American Birding Association (check the Young Birders section for kid-friendly ideas) Backyard Bird Identified (This National Geographic site lets you put in information and characteristics to identify birds in your area.)
+American Birding Association (check the Young Birders section for kid-friendly ideas) Backyard Bird Identified (This National Geographic site lets you put in information and characteristics to identify birds in your area.)
+I've started blogging about birds, birding, and books.
+Check out Bird Brainz!
+Other authors you might like:

 |